AstunTechnology/qgis-isharegis-print-template-export/Readme.md

 * An Astun Services account

 ## Installation ##
-Copy the required files to the QGIS Python plugin directory (`C:\Users\{username}\.qgis2\python\plugins\` on Windows).
+Copy the required files to a directory within the QGIS Python plugin directory (`C:\Users\{username}\.qgis2\python\plugins\` on Windows).

 ## Set up ##